cdrischler/compphysics-summer-tutorials/fortranC/README.md

 How do we decide to stop?

 Before thinking about that we need to write a code for the summation.

+<font color="red">**Exercise:**  </font> <br>
+Take 5 minutes to think about how you would code this problem.
+Do **not** get stuck by thinking about specific Fortran commands, rather think in terms of `Pseude-code`, where you just write down the steps and manipulations you need to eventually code.
+And think about what you will need to define in order to the the equation steps into a code.

+Obviously, there are most of the time more than one way to manipulate and code a mathematical problem into an algorithm, and then to implement this algorithm into a code.

+Such implementations can be either clever or not so clever, fast or slow, or some can be more efficient than others.

+Do not be disheartened by such a comment, writing good codes is something everybody needs to learn.
+Your course in computational physics will hopefully give a start on this.
+Truthfully, writing efficient and good code is a life long journey of any computational physicist.

+Now, let us look at two implementations of an algorithm to compute $e^{-x}$ as series.
+There are two codes in the directory:
+-- `exp-good.f90`
+-- `exp-bad.f90`
+Download both codes to your practice directory.
+Though both give you the same answer to the printed precision, one is better than the other.

+<font color="red">**Exercise and Homework:**  </font> <br>
+-- Understand how both codes implement the series algorithm.
+-- Convince yourself as well as the TA why one is better than the other.

 ## Fortran Flags